Bidirectional Interpolation for the Lambda-Calculus: Revisiting and Formalising Craig-\v{C}ubri\'c Interpolation: Introduction

 \section{Introduction}

 \subparagraph*{Craig-Lyndon Interpolation}

 Craig's interpolation theorem~\cite{Craig57,Craig57a} expresses a desirable, though unsurprising, property of logical entailment: a logical entailment of $B$ from $A$ can be mediated through a logical statement that only uses the \emph{common concepts} of $A$ and $B$.
 More precisely, a \emph{Craig Interpolant} $I$ of $A \vdash B$ is a logical formula that is built using only the predicate symbols occurring both in $A$ and $B$ and such that $A \vdash I$ and $I \vdash B$.
-This was soon recognized as a central result of first-order logic~\cite{Feferman08,vanBenthem08} with application in both mathematical logic~\cite{Robinson56,Beth1953padoa,Feferman08,Vaananen08} (notably an elegant proof of Beth' definability theorem and of Robinson joint consistency theorem) and computer science~\cite{Lavalette08,Troelstra_Schwichtenberg_2000,McMillan18} (with applications in database query planning or modularisation of model-checking), and numerous generalizations to extensions or restrictions of classical logic~\cite{Vaananen08,Schutte,Prawitz1965-PRANDA}.
+This was soon recognized as a central result of first-order logic~\cite{Feferman08,vanBenthem08} with application in both mathematical logic~\cite{Robinson56,Beth1953padoa,Feferman08,Vaananen08} (notably an elegant proof of Beth's definability theorem and of Robinson's joint consistency theorem) and computer science~\cite{Lavalette08,Troelstra_Schwichtenberg_2000,McMillan18} (with applications in database query planning or modularisation of model-checking), and numerous generalizations to extensions or restrictions of classical logic~\cite{Vaananen08,Schutte,Prawitz1965-PRANDA}.

-Proof-theoretic methods to establish Craig's theorem essentially rely on cut admissibility in the sequent calculus and on the subformula property~\cite{Maehara,Prawitz1965-PRANDA}.
-This very fact, providing well-structured methods~\cite{Maehara,Prawitz1965-PRANDA,Takeuti2013proof,Schutte,Troelstra_Schwichtenberg_2000} plays an important role when generalising interpolation to various logics as mentioned above, as well as in the existence of finer-grained notions of interpolations, most notably (i) Lyndon interpolation~\cite{Lyndon1959interpolation}, which is sensitive to the polarity of predicate symbol occurrences, and (ii) uniform interpolation~\cite{Pitts92}, in which, given a formula $A$, a single interpolant can be generated, uniformly, for a whole sub-language.
+Proof-theoretic methods to establish Craig's theorem essentially rely on cut admissibility in the sequent calculus and the resulting subformula property~\cite{Maehara,Prawitz1965-PRANDA}.
+Indeed, this subformula property -- a property that holds for cut-free derivations, asserting that every formula appearing in the derivation is a subformula of some formula in the conclusion judgement -- allows to control the language of the interpolant.
+This provides well-structured proof methods~\cite{Maehara,Prawitz1965-PRANDA,Takeuti2013proof,Schutte,Troelstra_Schwichtenberg_2000}, and plays an important role when generalising interpolation to various logics, as well as in finer-grained notions of interpolations, most notably Lyndon interpolation~\cite{Lyndon1959interpolation}, which is sensitive to polarity, and uniform interpolation~\cite{Pitts92}, in which a single interpolant is generated for a whole sub-language.

 \subparagraph*{Proof-relevant Interpolation} Considering the importance of proof-theoretic methods for interpolation, it is not so surprising that interpolation theorems can be given a proof-relevant refinement, as recently advocated by Saurin~\cite{Saurin25fscd}.
 This means that not only can one factor the entailment through the interpolant formula, but also that the proofs from and to the interpolant, once composed, yield the original proof.
 Even more interesting is that proof-relevant interpolation was implicit already in Maehara's original results in the 60s.